straysheep-dev/grub-security/README.md

 ## Signing boot files

-*This should always be the last step, once the GRUB binary has the public key and latst config file embedded you can sign everything to be sure all GRUB components will load*
+*This should always be the last step, once the GRUB binary has the public key and latst config file embedded you can sign everything to be sure all GRUB components will load.*

 - [GRUB - Using digital signatures](https://www.gnu.org/software/grub/manual/grub/grub.html#Using-digital-signatures)